uwmadisoncals/cals-main-plugins/https-redirection/readme.txt

 1. Plugin settings page.

 == Changelog ==

+= v1.9 =
+- WP Fastest Cache cache is automatically cleared when plugin settings are changed.
+This is to prevent "mixed content" warning from browsers.
+- Fixed rare conflict with WP Fastest Cache (thanks to emrevona).

 = v1.8 =
 - Apply HTTPS redirection on the whole domain will be the default selected option after plugin install.
 You an change this option when you actually go to enable the feature.